jyoti-bhasin/Automobile_Analysis_Project_streamlit.app/README.md

 ## Technologies used :
 ### Language
-Python- for programming and writing logic.
+- *Python*- for programming and writing logic.
-CSS - for adding some UI/UX.
+- *CSS* - for adding some UI/UX.
 ### Python libraries
-api, beautifulsoup4, matplotlib, numpy, pandas, pickle_mixin, plotly, requests, scikit_learn.
+- api, beautifulsoup4, matplotlib, numpy, pandas, pickle_mixin, plotly, requests, scikit_learn.
 ### Algorithms
-Machine Learning Algorithms such as Linear Regression and SVM Regression.
+- Machine Learning Algorithms such as Linear Regression and SVM Regression.
 ### APIs
-NewsAPI
+- NewsAPI.
 ### Framework for deployment
-Streamlit.
+- Streamlit.
 ### Hosted on
-Streamlit share.
+- Streamlit share.

 ## Working of the app :
 ### Import libraries and dataset.